Skip to main content

 Gongteck Prayers Ceremony at Klang Selangor, Malaysia

-Held at Dewan Kompleks Masyarakat Penyayang in Penang, the first of its kind was organised by Lean Wah Thong Chinese Temple in conjunction with 115th Anniversary temple celebration during the feast festival of Tai Shang Lao Jun, the founder of Taoism.
-A total of six countries taoist priests and residents from Penang attended the forum.
-The title of the forum “和谐社会,道在人心”according to a speaker from Malaysia, Professor Yan exlained that every human being has an ego.
-If we could balance our ego with the Great Dao, the people may maintain peace and harmony without mundane knowledge and desires.
-Master Cheng from Malaysia asked the audiences to shake hand with each other.
-He has observed that many people smiles and shown their friendliness to each other during the hand shake.
-This is a positive gesture that coincide with the taoist belief “万物负阴而抱阳”.
-During the hand shake, our inner palm which represent the 'yang' or positive energy closet to each other.
-On the other hand,
+The event was held at Dewan Kompleks Masyarakat Penyayang in Penang, organized by Lean Wah Thong Chinese Temple as part of the 115th anniversary celebration of the temple, coinciding with the feast festival of Tai Shang Lao Jun, the founder of Taoism.
+Taoist priests and residents from Penang, along with representatives from six countries, attended the forum.
+The forum's theme was ' Harmonious Society, Dao in the Heart‘ 和諧社會,道在人心.
+According to Malaysian speaker Professor Yan, every human being has an ego.
+If we can balance our ego with the Great Dao, people can maintain peace and harmony without being bound by worldly knowledge and desires.
+Master Cheng from Malaysia asked the audience to shake hands with each other.
+He observed that many people smiled and showed friendliness during the handshake.
+This positive gesture aligns with the Taoist belief “萬物負陰而抱陽” (All things carry yin yet embrace yang).
+During the handshake, our inner palms, which represent 'yang' or pos...